 In the next window, define the following settings:

-Once this is done, click on the [Add Step]-button, select AutoMergeWF and CreateSharePointFolder.
+Once this is done, click on the [Add Step]-button, select AutoMergeWF and CreateSharePointFolder

 Now name the step (here: CreateFolder) and click on the [SetProperties]-button:

 In the following window, define the SharePoint location, folder(s) and subfolder(s).
-For example: TEST/subfolder 1;TEST/subfolder 2;TEST1/subfolder 1

 Figure 13 outlines, that a slash indicates that the subfolder remains in a mainfolder.
 Furthermore, it outlines that a semicolon indicates the creation of a new main folder.
-Please note: the folder and/or subfolder name can contain blank space but you must not use a blank space between a folder and its subfoler(s)

 Once you have set up your order structure, please click on the [Save and Close]-button (see Figure 12).